-This is the 10th and final posting on whole systems thinking.
-It is also the first in a new series on ecology.
+This is the first in an eleven-part series on ecology.

 The word “ecology,” comes from the Greek oikos “household.”
 Ecology then is the study of the “Earth Household.”
 In The System’s View of Life: A Unifying Vision, Fritjof Capra and Pier Luigi Luise define an eco-system as “an integrated and interactive system of biological and physical components.”
 It can be as small as a termite mound, a rotting log, or as big as an ocean.
 Forests, tundra, scrubland, swamps, mangrove rivers, and deserts are all ecosystems.